 This South Asian bird first came to Australia in the 1860s.
 Mynas are now a common pest around Sydney and some country areas of Melbourne, Queensland, Tasmania, Adelaide, and NSW.

-How to Identify Them: Adult starlings measure up to 215 mm in length and have black feathers with hints of purple, green, and blue iridescence.
-For most of the year, a sparrow’s beak is dull in colour but turns bright yellow during mating season.
+What do they look like?
+Adult starlings measure up to 215 mm in length and have black feathers with hints of purple, green, and blue iridescence.
+For most of the year, a starling’s beak is dull in colour but turns bright yellow during mating season.